khtdr/khtdr.github.io/content/software/pageboy.md

 phpinfo();
 ```

-_produces:_

      934    3524   29671

-_If you want multiple pages of the same language, append an index, starting at 1, to the pagename._
+If you want multiple pages of the same language, append an index, starting at 1, to the pagename.

 ```bash
 #!/usr/bin/env pageboy